thomalex001/ga-project-1/README.md

 ![mario_world_wireframe.png](./assets/mario_world_wireframe2.png "")

-* Used an spreadexcell sheet to experiment with different ennemy design patterns which I found very useful.
+* Used an excell spreadsheet to experiment with different ennemy design patterns which I found very useful.
 I chose a **"W"** shape to recall the ennemy's name : **Wario!**
 * Also added the position of the **shields** that protect the player.